310mc/https-310mc.github.io-tl/source/_posts/scout/biblio.md

 {% endbubble %}

 {% bubble Hajime %}
-Aah—I-I-I-I'm so sorry!!
+Ahh— I-I-I-I'm so sorry!!
 It landed directly on your face!
 Are you okay!?
 {% endbubble %}

 {% bubble Keito %}